Jump to content

 Find out more about the detailed procedure:

-1.Request of the couple
+1.Request of couple

 If you or members of your family are affected by genetic predispositions or diseases, we will be happy to inform and advise you about the possibilities of PGD.
 Call on 0221-2776-200 or email repro@pan-klinik.de